trobert42/API_JustifyText/README.md

 For the final project of my web school common core, I focused on authentication and API integration, so this task didn't feel new to me.
 I was already familiar with the Backend/Docker environment, and there's a lot of documentation available.

 I enjoyed working on this small project, although I did spend a bit too much time on the text justification algorithm.
 Nonetheless, I was able to learn more about AWS and unit testing, which are new technologies to me.

+## Particularities of the projet
+This assessment serves as an exercise, and it is acknowledged that some aspects of the project may lack practical relevance or context.

+There is one unique token which is given by the endpoint /api/token.
+If you lose it, you won't be able to receive it again and you can't use the same email because credentials will be taken.

+This token will not expire.

+Words are defined by spaces, so "-" or "123" are valids.

+Every day at midnight, the word count is reset to zero.
+If you have 10 words left free, you can't put a request with body more than 10 words long.

 # Documentation